TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :poop: Bug: Bad MLSA signature implementation
 :clipboard: Patch: https://github.com/LedgerHQ/ledger-app-monero/commit/5d0658ad6369f3d0ff2d10ee9effa410eb185b98
 :mega: Explanation from vendor: https://donjon.ledger.com/lsb/007/

+:office: Vendor: Coldcard
+:scroll: Title: Troublesome Change Outputs
+:nerd_face: Detail: It is possible to make a valid PSBT file that sends the change left from a transaction to a unknown location.
+If an attacker had your XPUB, and could change your PSBT file before you sign, they could modify the file so that the “change” (ie. the balance of Bitcoins you are sending back to yourself) goes to an effectively unknown address.
+If the attacker is profit motivated, they can ransom the knowledge of those change UTXO back to you.
+:poop: Bug: BIP32 address derivation ransom attack
+:mega: Explanation from vendor: https://blog.coinkite.com/troublesome-change/
+:dart: Explanation from reporter: https://thecharlatan.github.io/Ransom-Coldcard/

+:office: Vendor: Coldcard
+:scroll: Title: Ransom attack on Coldcard's receive address verification
+:nerd_face: Detail: By inserting newlines in the derivation path string sent to the Coldcard, the displayed characters could be split.
+This could trick users into verifying an address for a keypath that is not easily accessible.
+:poop: Bug: Bad input validation
+:dart: Explanation from reporter: https://thecharlatan.github.io/Ransom-Coldcard/

 :office: Vendor: Shift Cryptosecurity
 :iphone: Product: BitBox01